You are hereGrowing Organic Cannabis - How do I manage pH?

 How do I manage the pH of my soil when growing organically?

-I was watering my girls tonight, and I mixed in a half strength dose of bloom nutes.
+I was watering my cannabis plants tonight, and I mixed in a half strength dose of bloom nutes.
 So I test the PH and it is right in range, about 6.5.
 When I tested the runoff, it was really acidic at around 5.5.

-What am I doing wrong, and how do I correct this?
+What am I doing wrong, and how do I correct pH in my organic soil without hurting the micro-organisms the help the roots?

-Learn how to make organic super soil (custom-formulated for cannabis plants - for those who take organic growing seriously)
+Learn how to make organic super soil (custom-formulated soil for cannabis plants - for those who want to do organic growing the "real" way, without having to worry about pH or giving nutrients)

 In general with organic growing, it's recommended you do not adjust or try to manage pH until you know something is wrong.
 In organic growing "if it ain't broke don't fix it."

-If you do need to adjust the pH because you are noticing nutrient lockout on your plants, than you should use an organic source.
+If your pH is outside the 6-7 range, you may need to adjust the pH to avoid further nutrient lockout on your cannabis plants.
+But since you're growing in organis soil, if you do want to adjust pH, you should use an organic source.

 - Earth Juice Natural pH Down